PlayTensor/playtensor.github.io/_posts/2024-10-31-playtesting.md

 ### Web Demo

 Also, the official demo has released.
 The entire 4-level "Campaign A" of Tensor 1 is available for **FREE** in the [Web Browser demonstration version](https://playtensor.itch.io).

+{: .warning }
+Will not work on all Web Browsers.
+WebGL 1.0 support required.
+May have visual and audio glitches on some Web Browsers.
+This is sadly unavoidable (Web Browsers were not designed for games like these).